kassko/data-mapper/README.md

 As you can see,
 * A property without "Field" annotation is not managed (not hydrated and not extracted).
 * You can transform raw data before hydration or object values before extraction.
-* You can isolate transformation methods in a separated file (see the WatchCallbacks class) to keep your entity agnostic of the transformations.
+* You can isolate transformation methods in a separated file (see the mapping extension class WatchCallbacks).
+So to keep your entity agnostic of mapping use yaml_file or php_file format and put your transformations in a mapping extension class.
 * You can convert a date before hydrating or extracting it.
 * Isser (see isWaterProof()) and has methods (see hasStopWatch()) are managed.
 * But you can specify custom getter/setter (see canBeCustomized()).